Physician Assistant (M.S.)

 Ready to Get Started?

-To learn more about the Master of Science Program, register for an upcoming information session on February 14th, March 14th or April 25th.
+To learn more about the Master of Science Program, register for an upcoming information session on April 25th.

 If you're interested in our combined Bachelor of Science/Master of Science Program, please contact the Office of Undergraduate Admissions.